Ode-PBLLC/ocean-central/OC-AI/README.md

 - Only marine science and ocean-related questions will be answered.
 Others will be rejected.
 - Responses include snippet metadata to help users trace the source of information.
+- The app now combines RAG and web search results for more comprehensive answers with proper citations.
+- Citations reference sources broadly (e.g., "leading marine scientists") or specifically (e.g., "research published in 2020") when direct links are unavailable.
-- The app automatically filters unreliable sources during web search fallback.
+- The app automatically filters unreliable sources during web search.

 #### Disclaimer: Ocean Central’s chatbot draws from trusted sources, including IPCC reports, peer-reviewed research by Professor Carlos Duarte, and a leading oceanography textbook.
 If needed, it searches the web for credible information while excluding low-quality sources.
 Responses are AI-generated, may contain inaccuracies, and do not reflect the views of Wave.
 This tool is not a substitute for expert advice, and Wave disclaims any responsibility for actions taken based on this content.